 Open Power to face global challenges

-One of the pillars of the Open Power philosophy, adopted by Enel in the 37 countries where it is present, covers our mission to “open the access to energy to more people”.
+One of the pillars of the Open Power philosophy, adopted by Enel in the 37 countries where is present, covers our mission to “open the access to energy to more people”.
 Our company understands that electricity is essential for development and human dignity and has expanded the access to the electrical grid especially in deprived communities in South America and Africa.